Mariana Trench Marine National Monument

 The Mariana Trench Marine National Monument is a United States National Monument created by President George W. Bush by the presidential proclamation no. 8335 on January 6, 2009.
-The monument includes no dry land area, but protects 95,216 sqmi of submerged lands and waters in various places around the Mariana Archipelago, including the Mariana Trench and submerged volcanos.
-The United States could create this monument under international law because the maritime exclusive economic zones of the adjacent Northern Mariana Islands and Guam fall within its jurisdiction.
+The monument includes no dry land area, but protects 95,216 sqmi of submerged lands and waters in various places around the Mariana Archipelago, including part of the Mariana Trench and submerged volcanos.

 Scope

 The Mariana Trench Marine National Monument consists of 95,216 square miles (60,938,240 acres).
 The monument consists of submerged lands and waters of the Mariana Archipelago.
 It includes three units: